ShellyCoder/cellcall/README.md

 library(devtools)
 devtools::install_github("ShellyCoder/cellcall")
 ```

-<br />If you encounter the following error -- ERROR: dependency _ are not available for package 'cellcall', installing _ package manually to install dependency, in refer to the namespace file,  is a good choice.<br />
+If you encounter the following error -- ERROR: dependency _ are not available for package 'cellcall', installing _ package manually to install dependency, in refer to the namespace file,  is a good choice.<br />

 <a name="689d6784"></a>
 ## 2. Main functionalities of CellCall

-<br />Specific functionalities of this package include (use data included in the package):<br />
+Specific functionalities of this package include (use data included in the package):<br />

 <a name="e8321f2b"></a>
 ### 2.1 assessing how well ligands expressed by a sender cell interact with the receptor of receiver cell.